 Reheating these Greek chicken meatballs is relatively simple.
 From the fridge, all you need to do is pop them in the microwave with a damp paper towel over to lock in the moisture.
 Reheat 3-4 meatballs at a time until they are heated through completely.

-From the freezer, you should first allow the meatballs to thaw either by placing them on the defrost setting in the microwave or allowing them to come to room temperature ahead of cooking time.
+From the freezer, you should first allow the meatballs to thaw either by placing them on the defrost setting in the microwave or thawing them in the refrigerator overnight before reheating.

 Greek Chicken Meatballs with Tzatziki Sauce – Healthyish Foods